inductiva/inductiva/docs-sources/scale-up/parallel-simulations/scale-and-organize.md

 ### View Tasks in the Console

 1. Navigate to the [Projects](https://console.inductiva.ai/projects/projects) tab.
-2. Click on your project name — in this case: `my-swash-project`.
+2. Click on your project name.
+In this case: `my-swash-project`.
 3. You'll see a list of all tasks submitted under that project, along with their current statuses (e.g., `In progress`).
 The 5 tasks are marked as `In progress` at the same time because they are running simultaneously on 5 separate cloud machines (as specified by the `num_machines=5` setting in the cloud resource configuration).